arzeth/cdmpv/README.md

 4) Black screen in Saku Saku Cherry Blossoms and flickering in Grisaia, Himawari, Ikinari Anata ni Koishiteiru If an .exe tells a strange error as soon as you launch it, then that's because you set STAGING_WRITECOPY=1 somewhere.
-If you still have graphical glitches, then use both dgVoodoo2 AND software rendering AND *un*installed DXVK, which is 100% performance-wise enough for VNs:
+If you still have graphical glitches, then use both dgVoodoo2 (you can read about it in the "Alternative to cdmpv" section) AND software rendering AND *un*installed DXVK, which is 100% performance-wise enough for VNs:
 ```
 __GLX_VENDOR_LIBRARY_NAME=mesa LIBGL_ALWAYS_SOFTWARE=1 VK_ICD_FILENAMES=/usr/share/vulkan/icd.d/lvp_icd.x86_64.json  MESA_LOADER_DRIVER_OVERRIDE=zink
 ```